 These were the cookies I loved most as a kid.
 They’re all cake-y and buttery, with that 360-degree dusting of crunchy, sugary crystals on top; they always reminded me of cinnamon toast, only better.
 I’m not sure where my mom’s original recipe comes from — it’s hand-written, in her cursive, on a recipe card so old and well-used that it’s practically translucent with butter grease — but I’m guessing it’s something classic, like Fanny Farmer or The Joy of Cooking.
 It’s got that simple, no-frills quality to it.
-And look, if I have to butch these things up a little to please Jenny, I will: if it makes you feel better, you can think of snickerdoodles as the Ford F150 of cookies.
+You can think of snickerdoodles as the Ford F150 of cookies.
 They’re solid, sturdy, reliable.
-Strong!
-Not dainty.
-They’re not gonna win any fancypants awards, they’re too humble to get you the girl, but they’re also not going to let you down, either.
+They’re not gonna win any fancy-pants awards, they’re too humble to get you the girl, but they’re also not going to let you down, either.
 There’s a certain underdog quality to them, for sure.
 If you want bells and whistles, you won’t find ’em here.
 But if you want something that works…

 Preheat oven to 400°F. In a large bowl using a hand mixer, mix together:

 1 1/2 cups sugar

 1 teaspoon vanilla extract

 2 3/4 cups flour

 1/2 teaspoon salt

 Gradually mix in the dry mixture to the wet mixture until it’s all blended.
 Wrap dough in parchment paper and chill for about one hour in freezer.